objektwerks/pool.balance.z/README.md

 >Consequently, replaced ZIO-Json with Jsoniter.

 >Jsoniter throws an ```unexpected end of input``` exception at ```readFromString[Command](json)``` in Server.routes.
 Encountered same error with ZIO-Json early on.
-Consequetnly, IntegrationTest fails.
+Consequently, IntegrationTest fails.

 Todo
 ----